 A Master Promissory Note is a promise to repay the loan you have been given to help with the cost of your education.
 An MPN is usually signed online, using the 4-digit FAFSA PIN number as the signature.

 Exit Counseling is a federal requirement for all Federal Stafford Loan recipients and Federal Perkins Loan recipients.
 Exit counseling was created to ensure that you understand your rights and responsibilities as a borrower.
 During the counseling, you will learn how to make payment of your loans easier and how to get help and protect your credit rating if you have problems.

 In order to remain eligible for federal financial aid, continuing students must meet SAP standards.
-SAP is measured at the end of each semester to determine whether students remain eligible for financial aid.
-Visit the financial aid website to review the SAP policy.
+SAP is measured at the end of the spring semester to determine whether students remain eligible for financial aid.
+View the SAP policy.

 Not always.
 If a federal student loan reduction is required based on the above calculation, the student's loan is reduced and the amount of the reduction is returned to the lender.
 That amount is charged to the student’s account.
 For example, if a student’s loan had to be reduced by $1,000 that amount would be returned to the lender, reducing the student’s overall loan debt.
 However, the student would owe the $1,000 to UNC Charlotte, immediately.

 If you are out of school for at least 6 months, you need to begin repaying your loans.
 Your lender will contact you when repayment begins.
 If you return to school within 6 months, your loans will remain in deferment, but it is your responsibility to ensure the lender is aware you have re-enrolled.
 At UNC Charlotte the Registrar's Office sends enrollment information to the clearing house after the drop and add period for each semester.